Azzedine Alaïa: Costume design

 In 2013, Alaïa designed costumes for Christopher Alden's production of the opera “The Marriage of Figaro” with Christopher Maltman and Dorothea Röschmann at the Walt Disney Concert Hall in Los Angeles, marking the first time he designed men's clothes.

 Azzedine Alaïa Association

 Alaïa and his partner, German painter Christoph von Weyhe, created the Azzedine Alaïa Association in 2007, a nonprofit administered by von Weyhe, Carla Sozzani and Olivier Saillard.
 Its purpose is to preserve Alaïa's expansive collections of fashion history, art and design as well as his personal archive.

+Personal life

+Alaïa resided at 18 rue de la Verrerie in Paris.
+He purchased the property in 1987.
+While the property initially consisted of industrial buildings, Alaïa turned those buildings into a 4,000-square-meter complex that included "an interconnected array of spaces" and became his home and workplace.
+A documentary about the property was released in 2021.

+Alaïa's longtime partner was artist Christoph von Weyhe.